 You can’t do much better for your body than get in shape, stay in shape, and work out regularly.
 Exercise lowers all of the bad things (cholesterol, blood pressure, etc.) and heightens all the good things (muscles, stamina, etc.).
 Owning a fitness tracker won’t do these things for you, but there are plenty of apps that can help you track it when you do it yourself.
 Fitness apps have become shocking good at what they do, and some can manage more than just fitness.
-Unfortunately, they also tend to be shockingly expensive over a long period of time.
+Unfortunately, they also tend to be shockingly expensive over a long period.
 Here are the best Android fitness apps and workout apps.

 The best fitness apps for Android

 Price: Free / $7.99 per month / $59.99 per year

 Strava is a very popular and versatile fitness app for runners and cyclists alike, recording both runs and rides.
 The app also keeps tabs on real-time data during these activities, including distance covered, estimated calories burned, and more.
 Plus, if social features are your thing, the app packs those too.
 We’d recommend looking elsewhere for an app if weight-lifting, body-building, or floor training are exercises in your scope.